-For each session attended participants will receive an order form with all the information needed to place an order.
-There will be extra order forms for all the sessions available in the browsing area.
-Choral titles presented at Spectrum will be available for purchase that day at a 25% discount.
-Our regular discount on choral music is 20%; less from smaller publishers.
+For each reading session attended participants will receive an order form with all the information needed to place an order.
+There will be extra order forms available in the browsing area.
+Choral titles presented at Spectrum will be available for purchase through June 30 as indicated, usually a 25% discount.
+Our regular discount on choral music is 20%; less from smaller and foreign publishers.
 You may charge your purchase to your choral account or pay with cash, check, or credit card.
 We accept Visa, MasterCard, American Express, and Discover.
 If you don't have an account, we'll be happy to open an account for your organization immediately.

 Call Foxes Music Company: 703.533.7393 or 800.446.4414.
 Ask for Barbara, extension 314; or Mickey, extension 313.
 Email HERE

 We'll be happy to register you by phone too.